Vinstermach/1181Game/Implementation/README.md

 # Current goal of game implementation

-1. Count health of tanks
+1. Starting and ending animation
 2. A better Computer opponent algorithm
-3. Brick interaction
+3. Killing streak and appearance improvement